gsauthof/playbook/fedora/workstation/README.md

 of some tasks the state file can be edited with a text editor, simply deleted and there is also a `--clear` command line option.

+## UEFI

+The stage 0 partitions the disk or disks, creates the filesystems and installs the bootloader in a way such that the result boots on legacy [BIOS][bios] and [UEFI][uefi] firmware systems.
+That means that it implements a hybrid approach.

+In detail this is achieved via:

+1. Unconditionally creating [GPT partitions][gpt].
+The legacy BIOS boot only cares about the [MBR][mbr] and not about the partition scheme.
+   Also, GPT still leaves space for the MBR (for backwards compatibility).
+[Grub2][grub2] has no problems to read GPT partitions when booted via legacy BIOS.
+2. Creating a [BIOS Boot Partition][bbp].
+This is required when installing Grub2 into the MBR of a GPT.
+In DOS style partitioning Grub2 uses the space between the MBR and the first partition.
+This isn't available with GPT, thus this extra (tiny) partition.
+3. Unconditionally installing [Grub2][grub2] into the [MBR][mbr]
+   *and* into the [EFI System Partition][esp].
+This works because UEFI-only systems ignore the MBR and Legacy boot systems just use the MBR.

+The advantages of this hybrid approach are:

+- flexibility - the system disk/disks can easily transplanted
+  between UEFI and legacy boot systems
+- simplicity - the same provisioning code is executed on all systems

 ## See also

 Yum, the predecessor of Dnf, also has an installroot mode.
 Debian